johnnymatthews/blog/170302-installing-dkan.md

 ---
 title: Installing DKAN
+description: In this guide I'm going to _very quickly_ run you through how to install DKAN on a Ubuntu 16.04 server.
 date: 2017-03-02
 ---

-In this guide I'm going to _very quickly_ run you through how to install DKAN on a Ubuntu 16.04 server.
 If you're connecting to a remote server, you'll want to connect over SSH: `ssh user@something.com`.

 ## Drupal and DKAN